 “This lecture series is created to address topics that are of interest to older adults, their families and the community.
 The initiative aims to create an environment where older adults feel a part of the university community.
 This series will allow community members to get to know our experts, explore, learn and achieve more fulfilling, enriching lives.”

 All lectures are free and open to the public.
-The spring lectures will be presented via Zoom webinar, and the fall lectures are planned as in-person events.
+All upcoming lectures are planned as in-person events.

 Recordings of the lectures will be available on the Innovations in Healthy Aging website for later viewing.
 View past lectures here.